What's a Site Profile?

 Each preference is weighted equally.

 Trade Area Insights

-The Trade Area Insights in your report will now be highlighted to indicate how well each part of your profile measured up for this trade area:
+The Trade Area Insights in your report will be highlighted to indicate how well each part of your profile measures up to your Site Profile for this trade area:

 If you've forgotten what you had selected as important in your site profile, simply hover over the underlined section of any insight and you can see why the trait is red, orange, yellow, green, etc.

 Frequently Asked Questions

 You can create as many site profiles as you'd like, depending on how many customer types you cater to.

 Set a default Site Profile and any report you build will score location suitability based on that profile.
 Once you're in the report, you can toggle between different Site Profiles if you'd like to evaluate the trade area against say your primary customer and your secondary customer: